markjpjones/projects/yelp sentiment analysis/README.md

 	<img src="README.assets/pampas star sentiment.png" height="500" width="800"/>
 </p>

 From the graph we can see that sentiment and star rating are related.
 For example, the higher the star rating the higher the percentage of positive reviews, and vice versa.
-As a quick aside, the reason four and five star reviews aren't 100% positive is for two reasons.
+As a quick aside, the reason four and five star reviews aren't 100% positive are for two reasons.
 First, some people seem to be confused by the star scale and use the wrong rating as a result (eg., they use a 1 start instead of a 5 star).
 The second reason is that people write pros and cons in their review, which my model can not effectively handle.
 If we now combine sentiment with the breakdown of star ratings for Pampas we get the following.

 <p align="center">
 	<img src="README.assets/pampas star to sentiment.png" height="400" width="750"/>